HaydenMacDonald/multigitminder/README.md

 - run:
 ```

-For more examples on events that can trigger this workflow see the [GitHub Actions documentation](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).
+See the [GitHub Actions documentation](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) for more events that can trigger this action.

 ## License